bettersg/call-home-site/src/pages/faqs.md

   - padding_top: medium
     grid_items:
       - type: grid_item
-        title: Why donate to Call Home?
-Why not sponsor calling cards directly?
-        content: >-
-          Existing solutions do not work well for every migrant worker.
-For many workers, their families back home do not have stable internet access or cannot afford data plans that make WhatsApp or Viber calls possible.
-Workers often spend $30-40 each month on calling cards alone, not including data plans they purchase to access other services.
-The high cost of calls forces them to limit the amount of time they speak to their loved ones for.\

-          \

-          Due to the COVID-19 situation, many migrant workers have yet to return to work, and are not receiving any income.
-Purchasing calling cards becomes a luxury they cannot afford.
-For the lucky few that have returned to work, going out to purchase calling cards from stores are out of the question, due to tight movement restrictions.
-As a result, in times where migrant workers need to lean on their closest family the most, they aren't able to do so.
-Call Home aims to fill that gap.
-      - type: grid_item
         title: How does Call Home work?
 How much do migrant workers save?
         content: Call Home is powered by Twilio, which allows 3G to landline calls.
           We’ve negotiated a discounted rate from Twilio, which means that the